Freelance Photographer

 Buy Online

-Freelance Photography insurance starts out at $184 per year for our Annual Plus plan, $129 per year for the Annual plan, and $59 for three days of coverage with our Event plan.
+Freelance Photography insurance starts out at $23.83/month or $184 per year for our Annual Plus plan, $12/month or $129 per year for the Annual plan, and $59 for three days of coverage with our Event plan.
 Prices can vary depending on the state your business is located in.

 Yes.
 As a freelance photographer, you are susceptible to many different kinds of claims such as broken or stolen equipment, client injuries, and faulty memory cards.
 These claims can oftentimes be expensive and could financially devastate your business.
 Freelance photographer insurance can help mitigate or even eliminate those out-of-pocket costs.